ric2b/Vivaldi-browser/chromium/styleguide/styleguide.md

 ## Python

-Python code should follow [PEP-8](https://www.python.org/dev/peps/pep-0008/).
+Python code should follow [PEP-8](https://www.python.org/dev/peps/pep-0008/),

-Some existing scripts were originally written following Google's internal style guideline and have the following two exceptions.
-New scripts should, however, be PEP-8 compliant.
+except:

   * Use two-space indentation instead of four-space indentation.
   * Use `CamelCase()` method and function names instead of `unix_hacker_style()` names.

+(The rationale for these is mostly legacy: the code was originally written following Google's internal style guideline, the cost of updating all of the code to PEP-8 compliance was not small, and consistency was seen to be a greater virtue than compliance.)

 [Depot tools](http://commondatastorage.googleapis.com/chrome-infra-docs/flat/depot_tools/docs/html/depot_tools.html)
 contains a local copy of pylint, appropriately configured.